 - Microphone and Speakers

-Additional components can be added like a touchpad for ease of use and room automation to automatically set the lights and close blinds.
+Additional components can be added, like a touchpad for ease of use, and room automation to automatically set the lights and close blinds.
 The additional features vary based on the specific needs of a company or organization.

-5 Benefits of Telepresence
+5 Benefits Of Telepresence

-1. Robust Communication
+1. Allows Robust Communication

-2. Human Interaction
+2. Increases Human Interaction

 3. Supports Business Enablement

 Businesses need ways to alleviate bottlenecks to growth and progress.
 Enabling your business to collaborate and communicate without inconveniences is a key benefit of telepresence.
 Click here to read a more in-depth explanation of business enablement.

 Travel is exhausting, on people, on organizations and on budgets.
 Why hop on a plane when you can instantly collaborate with others anywhere in the world?
 Being able to utilize communication tools and technology with telepresence can reduce time and expenses that come with traveling for meetings or presentations.

 When you think about telepresence as a way to eliminate travel costs, increase effective communication, build engagement and provide business enablement, it’s easy to see the ROI.